 Before becoming a psychologist Ann was a registered nurse and midwife.
 She has been a community palliative care volunteer and, together with Michael has established several volunteer groups in Sydney.

-Together with Ann, Michael has facilitated numerous Caring for the Living and the Dying workshops for professional and community groups.
-He has spoken at state, national and international conferences, is the author of several articles on the care of the dying and has published three books, Caring for the Living and the Dying, Reflections of a Setting Sun and Midwifing Death.
-He has a long-standing interest in the holistic care of the dying and believes the Midwifing Death Correspondence Course will empower participants to better care for their dying loved one.
+Together with Ann, he facilitates Caring for the Living and the Dying workshops for professional and community groups.
+He has spoken at state, national and international conferences.
+He is the author of three books on palliative care and has published widely.
+Michael believes the Midwifing Death Correspondence Course gives participants a better understanding of what it means to be an amicus or companion for those who are dying and the skills required to take on this important role.

-Michael shares his life with Ann, their four adult children and three grandchildren.
-He spends his ‘down’ time growing vegetables, tending bonsais, bush-walking, swimming and jogging.
+Michael shares his life with Ann, their four adult children and partners and four grandchildren.
+His outside interests bonsais, fungi, bush-walking, swimming and the environment.

 You can read essays and purchase Michael’s books at his website...